argus-hongjie/datability/README.md

 So the idea was born : just get rid of these constraints.
 They are not relevant for my test case.
 Eg. Why do I have to insert a `Carrier` when I just require a `SimCard` ?
 Let me insert a null in `carrier_fk` !.

-TL;DR
-* Database Constraints are useful in **production**
-* Some integration tests benefit of having constraints disabled
-* Some database engines make this even better: PostgreSQL can rollback `Alter table` and MySql can completely ignore them with `set foreign_key_checks=0`

 ## Usage